matteodegobbi/vault/concurrent_programming/Cache, TLB, Pipelining.md

 # Cache
 ![[Pasted image 20250618124714.png]]
 Memory that is accessed often is stored in memory that is faster than RAM, called cache.
-If the processor tries to access some memory that is not in cache (cache miss) the process load a chunk memory around the accesse address into a cache line (cache line could be e..g 64 bytes).
+If the processor tries to access some memory that is not in cache (cache miss) the process loads a chunk of memory around the accessed address into a cache line (cache line could be e.g. 64 bytes).
 The idea is that recently used memory and the memory near it will be used again in the near future (e.g. updating a variable in a loop accesses the same memory, looping over an array uses sequential memory).
 As with Pages there are multiple replacement strategies, not in this course. e.g. in this code inverting `i` with `j` even though the results is the same is can change the performance by a lot depending if the matrix is stored row or column major.
 ```cpp